Genetic Counseling & Testing

-- Review you and your family’s medical history
+- Review you and your family’s medical and cancer history

-- Help assess the likelihood of a hereditary cancer in your family
+- Perform risk-assessment for the likelihood of a hereditary risk in your family

 - Discuss the implications of genetic test results, as well as options for cancer management that include screening and prevention